Skip to content

 2. Assess alignment and outcomes

-1. Contribute to the development of your team's goals and plans
+1. Develop goals and plans

 2. Integrate the Framework’s key elements into your work